 Papertrail has had the ability to alert on searches that match events for years, but what about when they don’t?
 When a cron job, backup, or other recurring job doesn’t run, it’s not easy to notice the absence of an expected message.
-But now, Papertrail can do the noticing for you.
-Today we’re excited to release inactivity alerts, offering the ability to alert when searches don’t match events.
+But now, Papertrail can do the noticing for you with inactivity alerts.
+Papertrail inactivity alerts allow you to setup notifications when searches don’t match events.

 Set up an inactivity alert

 From the create/edit alert form, choose “Trigger when no new events match”

 Once saved, the alert will send notifications when there are no matching events within the chosen time period.
 Use this for:

 - background jobs which should run nearly all the time, like system monitors/pollers and database or offsite backups